 Barcelona is hot.
-Everybody you talk to, knows the city, has been visiting the Catalan capital lately, has friends who have been there once or twice or who plan to travel to BCN soon.
+Everybody knows the city, has been visiting the Catalan capital lately, has friends who have been there once or twice or who plan to travel to BCN soon.
 A “must do”.
 I have been living and working in this beautiful city since 1.995.
 Every time I travel abroad, and when people ask me where I live, there is a big smile on their face when I mention Barcelona.
-“You are very lucky, because it must be a privilege to live there”.

 Reason nº 1: Barcelona is a fantastic city to live

 Chosen by many expats to be one of the best places to live.
 The Barcelona offers a great variety.
 The exceptional location, literary on the seaside, with spectacular white, sandy beaches offers a unique combination between the comfort of a big city and a holiday like atmosphere.
 From the city centre it´s only a 10-minute bus drive to the beach.
 Great Food & Drinks, with local and many international top restaurants.
 Daily menus for 12,50 euros, or even less.
 Far cheaper than the major European cities.
 Several international schools in – and around the city, like The French School, The British School, The American School where students are taught in various languages.
 Or study a Master or MBA at one of the top Business Schools of the world, ESADE.
 Barcelona offers a good social security system, with many excellent hospitals.

 Reason nº2: Great city to work or to start a business